• Skip to primary navigation

 Fruit sandwiches are one of our go-to summer snacks and sweet breakfasts.
 We love to try them with different seasonal fruits, like sweet strawberries, grapes, kiwi, oranges, and more.
 They are surprisingly light and will satisfy your sweet tooth!

-Whip up this vibrant fruit sando and enjoy it with a Matcha Lemonade or Iced Vanilla Matcha Latte for an invigorating boost!
+Whip up this vibrant fruit sando and enjoy it with a Matcha Lemonade or Iced Matcha Latte for an invigorating boost!

 Jump to: